PhyPro/PhyPro/README.md

 ```

 It will try to be as informative as possible about any issue the config file might have.

+It will also check the list of genomes and make sure that there is no duplicates in both background and reference genomes.
+In case of duplicates, PhyPro will give preference to the genome in the reference genomes.

 ## Keep going